Y-username/milestone-project-1/README.md

 # Han.YJ | Space
 First milestone project: Han.YJ | Space.<br><br>
-This is a blog website with a related landing page to fit for both private and public usage.<br>
+This is a concise blog website with a related landing page to fit for both private and public usage, based on the "less is more" designing mentality.<br>
+And differentiate itself from lots of blogs with too much information and function in the same page, which in the end lead to a underemphasized blog page viewing effect.<br><br>
 The project is mainly consist of two parts:
 1. landing page with a brief self-introduction and contact form
 2. blog navigation page and the blog pages

 ## UX
-#### Audience
+#### Audience & User
-The blog writer and operator is me.<br>
+The blog user is me, who is the writer and operator.<br>
 The main targeted audiences are people who also programming from zero or who intend to start to learn it.<br>
 #### Purpose
 This website is build under the purpose of